-Representation Number 36 (Fair Value Measurement)
+Representation number 38 (Fair value measurement)

 For recorded or disclosed amounts in the financial information that incorporate fair value measurements, measurement methods should be appropriate and consistently applied; significant assumptions used in determining fair value measurements must represent your best estimates, be reasonable and be consistently applied; no subsequent event requiring adjustment to the accounting estimates and disclosures should be included in the financial information; and significant assumptions used in determining fair value measurements must be consistent with the reporting organization's planned courses of action.
-There should be no plans or intentions that have not been disclosed to us, which may materially affect the recorded or disclosed fair values of assets or liabilities; and disclosures should be complete and appropriate under the stated accounting policies of the reporting organization.
+There should be no plans or intentions that have not been disclosed to us, which may materially affect the recorded or disclosed fair values of assets or liabilities; and disclosures of significant assumptions should be complete and appropriate under the stated accounting policies of the reporting organization.
 Significant estimates and measurement uncertainties known to management must be appropriately disclosed.